-Family, Phoenix Police colleagues remember Cmdr Carnicle as a dedicated leader
+Family, Phoenix police colleagues remember Cmdr Carnicle as a dedicated leader

 PHOENIX (3TV/CBS 5) - Colleagues past and present are remembering Phoenix Police Cmdr.
 Greg Carnicle as a dedicated leader and mentor.
-The 56-year-old was killed Sunday while responding to a domestic dispute near 43rd Avenue and Cactus Road.
+The 56-year-old was killed Sunday while responding to a domestic dispute near 43rd Avenue and Pinnacle Peak Road.

 His family released the following statement.